-As regards the specific rules applying to the documentary evidence of the purpose of travelling for categories of persons covered by Visa Facilitation Agreements, see the respective Guidelines set out in Annex 8.
+As regards the specific rules applying to the documentary evidence of the purpose of travelling for categories of persons covered by Visa Facilitation Agreements, see the respective guidelines.

-For the procedural safeguards in relation to family members of an EU or Swiss citizen, see Part III.
+For the procedural safeguards in relation to family members of EU or Swiss citizens, see Part III.